Having issues with your QuickBooks Online integration? Here are some common errors and how to fix them.

 The QuickBooks Online system has a known limitation that doesn’t allow 2 individual contacts with the same name to be pushed through to QuickBooks.

-For example, in QuickBooks, there exists a contact with the name John Doe with the email email@example.com.
+For example, in QuickBooks there's a contact called John Doe, with the email email@example.com.

-When integrating with another system, QuickBooks Connector gets another John Doe contact, however with a different email address and contact details (firstname.lastname@example.org).
+When integrating with another system, QuickBooks Connector gets another John Doe contact - this one has a different email address and contact details (firstname.lastname@example.org).

 When this happens, we'll automatically append the second contact with a '-1' (John Doe-1) to send it through to QuickBooks Online.